 Financial Aid is the available federal, state and /or scholarship funding that a student may receive to be used toward educational expenses.
 Financial aid is not intended to cover a student’s total educational expense.
 However it is intended to act as a supplement to the family’s contribution to the student’s education expenses.
 Educational expenses are considered the responsibility of the student and, if dependent, their parents.
 All questions and concerns should be directed to the Financial Aid Specialist in the Student Services Department.

 .
-A completed FAFSA is used to determine eligibility for the Federal Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Federal Direct Loans (subsidized and unsubsidized), and the Illinois Monetary Award Grant (MAP).
+A completed FAFSA is used to determine eligibility for the Federal Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Federal Direct Stafford Loans (subsidized and unsubsidized), and the Illinois Monetary Award Grant (MAP).
 Students will need to enter the institutional code for Trinity College (006225).
-Also, if eligible, a student may receive funding from the Veterans Administration, the Nursing Student Loan Program, and Trinity College of Nursing & Health Sciences Scholarships.
+Also, if eligible, a student may receive funding from the Veterans Administration, the Nursing Student Loan Program, and a variety of Trinity Foundation Scholarships.

 Student Classification for Financial Aid Purposes

 90 & above (BSN Students Only)